lucshi/test/README.md

 Extension
 =========================
-WAMR defined methodology and APIs to extend library, support app managment, extend to more language supppr, and enabled on more platforms.
+WAMR defined methodology and APIs to extend library, support app managment, extend to more language suppport, and enabled on more platforms.
-A typical extention architecure is as below:
+A typical extension architecture is as below:

 - App manager is the component to install and uninstall WASM apps from host or cloud.
 - Communication is enabled inter WASM app as well as between WASM app and host/cloud
-- Runtime glue and API extention is a layer to easily integrate other runtime, e.g. Jerryscript, Intel Java micro runtime and Lua runtime etc. into WAMR
+- Runtime glue and API extension is a layer to easily integrate other runtime, e.g. Jerryscript, Intel Java micro runtime and Lua runtime etc. into WAMR
 <img src="./pics/architecture_extend.PNG" width="120%" height="120%">

 Programming models
 =========================
-After extention, WAMR supports two typical programming models, micro service model and subscription model.
+After extension, WAMR supports two typical programming models, micro service model and subscription model.
 Each WASM app runs in dedicate thread and they communicate in pure asynchronized style so there is no blocking operations.
 - Single thread per WASM app instance
 - Event driven model
 - App must implement system callbacks on_init and on_destrory